Introdution to Programming - C# Programming Fundamentals

 }

-If a method is to perform a calculation, it is far better to have it return the result on its own, rather than including formatting and other information, as the result on its own can be used from any other methods that may need to use the same calculation.
+Suppose a method is to perform a calculation.
+In that case, it is far better to have it return the result independently rather than include formatting and other information, which can be used from other methods that may need the same calculation.
 By returning the formatted string, you are limiting that method to that particular task.

 Variable and Object Naming Guidelines